Other / mixed grade configuration · Detroit, MI

 How many students attend Thurgood Marshall Elementary School?

 Thurgood Marshall Elementary School has 451 students enrolled.
-It is a other school in DETROIT, MI.
+It is a public school in Detroit, MI.

 What is the student-teacher ratio at Thurgood Marshall Elementary School?